opf/openproject/help/user-guide/time-and-costs/time-tracking/README.md

 To delete a time entry, also click on the **Spent time** in the details of a work package (just as to edit a work package).

-In the list of time entries, click on the **Delete** icon next to a time entry to delete the logged time.
+In the list of time entries, click on the **Delete** icon next to a time entry to drop the logged time.